Uptight (Shara Nelson song)

 "Uptight" is a song by English singer-songwriter Shara Nelson, released in January 1994 by Cooltempo Records as the fourth single from her first solo album, What Silence Knows (1993).
 Co-written by Nelson with Attrell Cordes, the song was produced by Michael Peden and became a top-20 hit in the UK, peaking at numbers 19 on the UK Singles Chart.
-The accompanying music video was directed by American director Kevin Bray.
+The accompanying music video was directed by Kevin Bray and filmed in the US.

 Critical reception

 Alan Jones from Music Week gave the song a score of four out of five and named it Pick of the Week, saying, "It's a perky uptempo song, with a funky, shuffling Motown-esque beat, and great pop potential."
 He added that Nelson "is certain of another Top 40 hit".
 Pan-European magazine Music & Media wrote, "It's hard to keep your cool with this funky groover, with Miss Nelson wrapping her vocals around the staccato sung chorus."
 Terry Staunton from NME wrote, "This isn't quite up to that mark [as 'Down That Road' and 'One Goodbye in Ten'], but it's still a glorious record, reminiscent of Motown in the good old days."
 Andy Beevers from the Record Mirror Dance Update noted Nelson's "atmospheric vocal", while James Hamilton named it a "plaintive jiggly roller" in his weekly dance column.
 Jonathan Bernstein from Spin noted the song's "insecurity".